Palm-Network/training-deploy-nft-hardhat/README.md

-# Training material on how to deploy a contract on Palm
+# Training material: How to deploy a contract on Palm

-Training material for Palm documentation.
-Support those who want learn how to deploy a contract on Palm using Hardhat/Ethers.js
+Training code for Palm documentation.
+This repo aims at supporting those learning how to deploy a contract on Palm using `Hardhat` and `Ethers.js`

+## For use as training material

-Detailed instructions can be found at  https://docs.palm.io/HowTo/Deploy-using-Hardhat/.
+Clone this repo and follow instructions at https://docs.palm.io/HowTo/Deploy-using-Hardhat/.

-## For standalone use:
+## For standalone use

 ### Installation